Personality and Physical Health

 Results

-Sheldon found that there were indeed connections, but only with someone on an extreme end of the spectrum.
+Sheldon found that there were indeed connections, but only with someone on an end of the spectrum.
 An extreme endomorph (7-1-1), or someone overweight and looking similar to Santa Claus or Homer Simpson with their gut as their most predominant feature, was found to be relaxed, easy-going, tolerant, and even-tempered, with strong needs for love, comfort, food, people, and affection.
 An extreme mesomorph (1-7-1), or someone looking similar to a football player or the Hulk, with their muscles and bones being their most predominant features, were found to be adventuresome, thrill-seeking, aggressive, dominant, noisy, and courageous.
 Finally, an extreme ectomorph (1-1-7), looking very tall and thin like Barbie or Olive Oyl from Popeye, noted by a greater ratio of skin to the rest of their body than most other people, was found to be restrained, inhibited, self-conscious, afraid of people, and preferring solitude.

 Test Your Personality!